apache/spark/docs/sql-programming-guide.md

 # Register this SchemaRDD as a table.
 people.registerAsTable("people")

-# SQL statements can be run by using the sql methods provided by sqlCtx.
+# SQL statements can be run by using the sql methods provided by sqlContext.
-teenagers = sqlCtx.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")
+teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

-# The results of SQL queries are SchemaRDDs and support all the normal RDD operations.
-# The columns of a row in the result can be accessed by ordinal.
-teenNames = teenagers.map(lambda p: "Name: " + p.name)
-for teenName in teenNames.collect(): print teenName

 # Alternatively, a SchemaRDD can be created for a JSON dataset represented by
 # a RDD[String] storing one JSON object per string.
 anotherPeopleRDD = sc.parallelize([
   '{"name":"Yin","address":{"city":"Columbus","state":"Ohio"}}'])
-anotherPeople = sqlCtx.jsonRDD(anotherPeopleRDD)
+anotherPeople = sqlContext.jsonRDD(anotherPeopleRDD)

-# Take a look at the schema of this new SchemaRDD.
-anotherPeople.printSchema()
-# The schema of anotherPeople is ...
-# root
-#  |-- address: StructType
-#  |    |-- city: StringType
-#  |    |-- state: StringType
-#  |-- name: StringType
 {% endhighlight %}
 </div>